arcus-azure/.github/CONTRIBUTING.md

 All our Arcus projects are structured the same way.

 - `src` folder with the actual code library
-- `build` folder with the YAML build pipelines and templates
+- `build` folder with the YAML build pipelines and templates for Azure DevOps
 - `docs` folder with the current published and preview feature documentation

 ## Way of working